-- 1. If requested by supervisor (set goal in the Tx plan and comment on your own progress here in the SOAP)

-- 2.

-- 3.

-EXTRA NOTES FOR SOAPs:

-- Think of "activities" as the games or interactions that you create for the client, and the "procedures" as the methods you will use to cue the client and give feedback and reinforcement. - Your weekly plans/SOAPs should include important information that will be in the progress note.
+- 1. If requested by supervisor (set goal in the Tx plan and comment on your own progress here in the SOAP) - 2. - 3. - EXTRA NOTES FOR SOAPs: - Think of "activities" as the games or interactions that you create for the client, and the "procedures" as the methods you will use to cue the client and give feedback and reinforcement. - Your weekly plans/SOAPs should include important information that will be in the progress note.
 Document behaviors specifically related to the STOs and the LTGs. - Define data-collection methods carefully so that it reflects the gains the client is making.
 Data should include level of cuing and accuracy of response (error, distortion, accurate). - Turn in your SOAP for the previous session and the plan for the upcoming session at the same time.
-Speak to your supervisor about a consistent day each week for these documents to be due on CALIPSO. - Supervisors request 2-3 personal goals at the bottom of each plan with comments about whether those goals were achieved at the end of the SOAP.
-This is meant to help the supervisor know what you might need extra support with during the session and for you to set regular goals prior to mid-term and final evaluations. - Remember that sessions end on the 50-minute mark to leave time to walk the family out and prep the room for the following session.
+Speak to your supervisor about a consistent day each week for these documents to be due on CALIPSO. - Supervisors request students to draft 2-3 personal goals on a running document in CALIPSO prior to the session.
+After the session is completed, students should document whether those goals were achieved.
+This is meant to help the supervisor know what you might need extra support with during the session and for you to set regular goals prior to mid-term and final evaluations.
+This procedure is not part of the medical record (soap note) so cannot be stored in Clinic Note. - Remember that sessions end on the 50-minute mark to leave time to walk the family out and prep the room for the following session.
 Plan accordingly to leave 5 minutes of wrap-up time at the end of the session to finish in a timely way.